 Shuswap Climate Action Society was conceived in the fall of 2019 after a federal election in Canada when climate and the environment were top election issues.
 That same fall, Greta Thunberg inspired global climate strikes that captured massive media attention.
 Some concerned citizens in the Salmon Arm area of British Columbia wanted to keep the momentum going, so we came together to begin planning events and projects to keep the issue before the public.
 Our main goal is to educate and support climate solutions for residents in our community, as well as through collaboration and assistance to other local organisations and businesses, and all levels of government.
 Since being formed, we have had several initiatives underway and have held many events to raise awareness and encourage greater community resilience.

 As of May 26, 2022, we were incorporated as a society under the BC Societies Act, allowing us to move into the future with more accountability and transparency.
 Our website is intended to provide educational information and community support for all things climate-related with a focus on regional issues and concerns.

-Please feel free to contact us email@example.com to let us know what you think, sign up for our newsletter on our website, follow us on Facebook, and Instagram, share your ideas and find out more about what climate change may look like in our region and your community.
-Our articles and resources pages offer what experts are saying on climate science, what local residents and governments are doing to address climate change, and provide tips on what you personally can do in the face of climate change.
+Please contact us to let us know what your concerns are, sign up for our newsletter on this website, follow us on Facebook, and Instagram, share your ideas and find out more about what climate change may look like in our region and your community.
+Our articles and resources pages offer what experts are saying on climate science, what residents and governments are doing to address climate change and provide tips on what you personally can do in the face of climate change.

 Armstrong/Spallumcheen Climate Action